sharetribe/flex-docs/src/docs/concepts-payments/off-session-payments/index.md

 4. The automatic charge can fail for multiple reasons.
-If the charge fails, the customer (and optionally also the provider) receives an email notification and the customer is asked to visit the marketplace web site in order to pay manually.
+If the charge fails, the customer (and optionally also the provider) receives an email notification and the customer is asked to visit the marketplace website in order to pay manually.

 <extrainfo title="How does creating and capturing an off-session payment work?">
 In the auto-payment transition, the payment intent creation needs to be configured to use the customer's saved payment information, if it exists.
 When the action is configured like this, it both creates and confirms the payment intent.
 Therefore, only capturing the payment intent remains necessary.